Tennessee man charged after 83-year-old woman found buried in garden - NewsBreak

 Tennessee man charged after 83-year-old woman found buried in garden

-MEMPHIS, Tenn.– A man is facing charges months after an 83-year-old woman’s body was found in a garden behind a Crosstown home.
+MEMPHIS, Tenn.
+(WREG) — A man is facing charges months after an 83-year-old woman’s body was found in a garden behind a Crosstown home.

 According to an arrest affidavit, Rebecca Seay was last seen with her caretaker, Greg Tanner, on January 22 after she was released from the hospital.